Home > Destinations > 14 of the best things to do in Narbonne France in 24 hours

 Hotel La Residence

-It is perfectly located in the centre of the city between the cathedral and the Canal de la Robine.
+It is perfectly located between the cathedral and the Canal de la Robine in the city’s centre.
 Unless you have a car, staying in the city would be your best option.
-Alternatively, it is about a one-kilometre walk (ten minutes0=) from Gare de Narbonne train station.
+Alternatively, it is about a one-kilometre walk (ten minutes) from Gare de Narbonne train station.

 • 19th-century building